Step-by-Step Guide: Installing Tile Trim on Internal & External Corners

 - Step-by-step installation instructions

-- Found on outside edges like pillars, boxed-in pipework, and shower walls.
+- Used on outside edges such as pillars, boxed-in pipework, or shower walls.

-- Usually require a square edge or round edge trim.
+- Commonly requires a square edge or round edge trim.

-- Found where two tiled walls meet inward, such as behind sinks or in shower cubicles.
+- Used where two tiled walls meet inward, such as behind sinks or in shower cubicles.

-- Often finished using internal corner profiles or with silicone where needed.
+- Finished with internal corner profiles or silicone sealant where necessary.

 Tools & Materials You’ll Need